 The points above have brought us to the realization that – as a general statement – it’s NOT the builders fault.
 Yes, on occasion it may well be, however, when builders construct in line with national regulations and when the status quo is to use a particular (regulatory allowed) set of products, how can it be the builders fault?

 I have no vested interest in sticking up for builders.
 It doesn’t matter to me or my company if it’s the builders, regulations, or Colonel Mustard in the Library with a candle stick.
-The facts from our perspective is that regulations, economics, and of course a nod to materials sustainability are far more to blame than your builder.
+The facts from our perspective are that regulations, economics, and of course a nod to materials sustainability are far more to blame than your builder.

 For guidance and to discuss your options, contact us here or fill in the form at the top right of this page.